odin-detector/odin-data/README.md

 	# Set the PYTHONPATH to point at the location of the tools
 	export PYTHONPATH=<project root>/build/lib/python

-The `h5py` python bindings require the HDF5 libraries to be installed on your system (see above).
-If not installed into a standard location, set the environment variable `HDF5_DIR` to point to the installation.
-See the [h5py install instructions](http://docs.h5py.org/en/latest/build.html) for more information.

 The `pyzmq` python bindings for ZeroMQ do not require ZeroMQ to be installed, although this is requried to build and run the compiled applications.
 There is, however, a potential conflict between `pyzmq` and ZeroMQ v3